kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,LISTEN,CHILD,RANGE,IP6

        UDP-SENDTO:<host>:<port>
-              Communicates  with the specified peer socket, defined by <port> [UDP service] on <host> [IP address], using UDP/IP version 4 or 6 depending on address specification, name resolution, or option pf.
+              Communicates with the specified peer socket, defined by <port> [UDP service] on <host> [IP address], using UDP/IP version 4 or 6 depending on address specification, name resolu‐ tion, or option pf.
 It sends packets to and receives packets from that peer socket only.
-This  address  effectively  imple‐ ments a datagram client.
-It works well with socat UDP-RECVFROM and UDP-RECV address peers.
+This address effectively implements a  datagram  client.
+It  works  well  with  socat
+              UDP-RECVFROM and UDP-RECV address peers.
               Option groups: FD,SOCKET,IP4,IP6
               Useful options: ttl, tos, bind, sourceport, pf See also: UDP4-SENDTO, UDP6-SENDTO, UDP-RECVFROM, UDP-RECV, UDP-CONNECT, UDP-LISTEN, IP-SENDTO